isaac-sim/IsaacLab/source/standalone/workflows/ray/hyper_parameter_tuning/README.md

 	``./isaaclab.sh -p source/workflows/ray/hyper_parameter_tuning``

+3. Check that your KubeRay integration worked with `kubectl get pods` and `kubectl describe pods`

-3. Define your desired hyperparameter sweep in a .py file on your local host.
+4. Define your desired hyperparameter sweep in a .py file on your local host.
 	For an example, see ``source/standalone/workflows/ray/hyper_parameter_tuning/config/cartpole_sweep.py``

-4. Start your hyperparameter tune sweep job
+5. Start your hyperparameter tune sweep job

+6. When you have completed your hyperparameter tune sweep job, stop the cluster ``kubectl delete raycluster <CLUSTER_NAME> -n <NAMESPACE>``

 ###